c0a230315a/flex-bbs/README.md

 ### Run

+If you run from the repo root, `bbs-node` will also autostart Flexible‑IPFS (same as the bundle).
-Same as the “Prebuilt binaries” section, but start the local build:
+Start the local build:

 ```bash
 ./backend-go/bbs-node --role=client --http 127.0.0.1:8080